hadigenetic/Ryegrass-simulation/README.md

 ### Simulation of the base population and initial varieties
 The [QMSim](http://animalbiosciences.uoguelph.ca/~msargol/qmsim/) software (Sargolzaei and Schenkel 2009) was used to simulate a historical population.
-The paremeter file of the QMSim
+The paremeter file of the QMSim can be used for the creation of base population.

-Th
+### Scenarios
+Different scenarios were compared to a conventional breeding program.
+Simulated scenarios differed in the method of selection and structure of the breeding program.
+Two scenarios (Phen-Y12 and Phen) for phenotypic selection and three scenarios (GS-Y12, GS and GS-SP) were considered for genomic breeding schemes.
+The R codes used for the simulation are attached.